denis-314/Kubernetes-single-node-with-Ansible-playbooks/README.md

 Follow the below steps to deploy a Kubernetes Cluster using Ansible Playbooks on Ubuntu 20.04

 1. On Master Control Plane, run the kubernetes_install.yml.
 Use the Deployment steps below.
+   	- Change the Node Name in steps „9.
+Set node hostname” and „22. taint node master”

+3. To find the join command, run:

+       kubeadm token create --print-join-command

-2. On Nodes, run the kubernetes_install_node.yml.
+4. On Nodes, run the kubernetes_install_node.yml.
 Use the same Deployment steps
+   	- Change the Node Name in step „9.
+Set node hostname”

 _____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________

 DEPLOYMENT STEPS: